Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/AugmentedReality.md

 `WorldScaleSceneView` provides an augmented reality world scale experience where ArcGIS Scene content is integrated with the real world.
 To learn more about using the ``WorldScaleSceneView`` see the <doc:WorldScaleSceneViewTutorial>.

+To improve the alignment and positional accuracy of AR content, the `WorldScaleSceneView` can be configured with a custom VPS provider that relies on visual positioning data from either public imagery or private scans.
+To learn how to implement a custom VPS provider, see the `CustomVPSProviderExample` project.

 ###### Requirements
 * Set the following properties in the app's **info.plist**:
     * [`Privacy - Camera Usage Description`](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription) to request camera permissions.